karan/unit/README.md

 import "./../unit"
 ```

-For any third-party imports, mark them with the "//- unit-deps" comment so `unit` can discover them and install them for you.
+For any third-party imports, mark them with the `//- unit-deps` comment so `unit` can discover them and install them for you.

 Example: